Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-3d-print-python-project/docs/README.md

 ### 🚀 Start Django Development Server

-To launch the server locally run these commands in your terminal:
+To launch the server locally, run these commands in your terminal:

 ```bash
 cd src/print_shop